 Clinical applications of gene therapy are extensive and cover most systems and their disorders.
 Full chapters are devoted to genetic syndromes, cancer, cardiovascular diseases, neurological disorders and viral infections with emphasis on AIDS.
 Applications of gene therapy in veterinary medicine, particularly for treating cats and dogs, are included.

 Research and development is in progress in both the academic and the industrial sectors.
 The National Institutes of Health (NIH) of the US is playing an important part.
-As of 2013, over 2030 clinical trials have been completed, are ongoing or have been approved worldwide.A breakdown of these trials is shown according to the areas of application.
+As of 2013, over 2030 clinical trials have been completed, are ongoing or have been approved worldwide.A breakdown of these trials is shown according to the geographical areas and applications.

 Key Topics Covered: